cole-h06/Verity/README.md

 The Core Challenge

-To score a claim's reliability you need to know the source's reliability — but to know the source's reliability you need to know how accurate its claims are.
+To score a claim's reliability you need to know the source's reliability.
+But to know the source's reliability, you need to know how accurate its claims are.
 It's circular.

 The Approach